laxtools/article/math/doing math well.md

  There is no royal road in mathematics.
  There is no royal road in programming.

+- do it anyway
+- lower expectation, and enjoy
+- make it everywhere

 ## Definition and Properties

  - understand definitions (concepts) by intuition